18F/analytics.usa.gov/README.md

 ## analytics.usa.gov

-Analytics.usa.gov is a product of the [Digital Analytics Program (DAP)](https://github.com/digital-analytics-program/gov-wide-code), which collects and publishes website analytics from thousands of public-facing US federal government websites as part of the Office of Management and Budget (OMB) "Delivering a Digital-First Public Experience" requirement.
+Analytics.usa.gov is a product of the [Digital Analytics Program (DAP)](https://github.com/digital-analytics-program/gov-wide-code), which collects and publishes website analytics from thousands of public-facing US federal government websites per the ["Delivering a Digital-First Public Experience"](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf) requirement.

 For a detailed description of how the site works, read [18F's blog post on analytics.usa.gov](https://18f.gsa.gov/2015/03/19/how-we-built-analytics-usa-gov/).